Anyone is free to implement the OpenDoPE Conventions. If you have a full or partial implementation, let us know and we will list it here.

 running within Word

-There are three different Word Add-Ins which you can use for authoring.
+There are several different Word Add-Ins which you can use for authoring:-

 From Authoring to Processing